Feminist poetry: Early feminist poets in North America

-Phyllis Wheatley (1753-1784) was brought to the United States from Africa as a slave, and sold to the Wheatley family of Boston in 1771.
-A prodigy as a child, Wheatley was the first black person to publish a book of poems in the American colony, and though her poems are sometimes thought of as expressing "meek submission," she is also what Camille Dungy describes as "a foremother," and a role model for black women poets as "part of the fabric" of American poetry.
-Involved in the abolitionist movement, Wheatley became "a spokeswoman for the cause of American independence and the abolition of slavery."
+Phillis Wheatley (1753–1784) was brought to the United States from Africa as a slave, and sold to the Wheatley family of Boston in 1771.
+A prodigy as a child, Wheatley was the first black person to publish a book of poems in the American colony, and though her poems are sometimes thought of as expressing "meek submission", she is also what Camille Dungy describes as "a foremother", and a role model for black women poets as "part of the fabric" of American poetry.
+Involved in the abolitionist movement, Wheatley became "a spokeswoman for the cause of American independence and the abolition of slavery".

-Nineteenth century poet Emily Dickinson (1830-1886) is often thought of as feminist, though she never wrote for public audiences.
+Nineteenth-century poet Emily Dickinson (1830–1886) is often thought of as feminist, though she never wrote for public audiences.
 Not necessarily recognized in her own lifetime, Dickinson offers powerful female speakers.
 Engaging with male writers like Ralph Waldo Emerson or William Wordsworth, her work is praised for developing "others ways of representing the position of a female speaking subject" in particular romantic and psychological dynamics.
 See for example the declaration of desire and longing in 'Wild nights - Wild nights!.'
 In the 1970s, feminist literary criticism articulated Dickinson's feminism through groundbreaking studies by Margaret Homans, Sandra Gilbert and Susan Gubar, and Suzanne Juhasz.
 Critics point in particular to Dickinson's expression of anger at women's confinement, to her re-gendering of external and internal realities, to her use of feminist motifs, and to her articulation of her particular position in Puritan, patriarchal culture.
 Dickinson also proves that confinement to domestic life does not dictate an inability to create great poetry.
 As the poet Adrienne Rich writes, "Probably no poet ever lived so much and so purposefully in one house; even, in one room."